salimandre/metaheuristics/README.md

 ## Brute Force Algorithm on LP with hypercube constraint

 We solved the following LP problem using a very naive method since we did an exhaustive search over basic feasible solutions of this LP.
-Basic feasible solutions are vertices of constraint polytope.
+Basic feasible solutions are vertices of constraint polytope, here an hypercube of dimension d with 2^d vertices.

 <img src="naive_lp_eq.png" width="25%">